Creating autologous blood vessels within 28 days with no foreign material left in the body

 Chief Financial Officer

-With VACIS since 2016 as CFO and office manager Previous/current held positions at: ASM Partners Citigroup investment banking Salomon Brothers investment banking ABN Amro bank corporate finance Education: Chartered Financial Analyst (CFA) Master Financial Economy VU University Bachelor Business Administration Nijenrode University
+With VACIS since 2016 as CFO and office manager Previous/current held positions at: ASM Partners Citigroup investment banking Salomon Brothers investment banking ABN Amro bank corporate finance Education: Chartered Financial Analyst (CFA, passed 1/2/3) Master Financial Economy VU University Bachelor Business Administration Nijenrode University

 - VACIS is the leading tissue engineering company for body-own blood vessels